platipus25/discord-music-link/README.md

 # Music Link
 Music Link is a Discord bot that responds to music links with more music links

+Anyone can paste a link to a song from any supported platform and it will be automagically translated to the same song on other platforms.

-It supports Spotify, YouTube Music, YouTube, and Apple Music
+It currently supports Spotify, YouTube Music, YouTube, and Apple Music

 # API keys
 It uses unauthenticated apis for YouTube Music and Apple Music, but requires api keys for Spotify and Discord.